rahulgopinath/rahulgopinath.github.io/index.md

 menu: Rahul Gopinath
 weight: 1
 ---

+<b>IMPORTANT: I am recruiting Ph.D. students for my group at Sydney University.
+If you are interested in what I do, or have an interesting idea, [please drop me a note](/contact/). </b>

 Rahul Gopinath is a lecturer at the [University of Sydney](https://www.sydney.edu.au/).
 His focus is static and dynamic analysis of software.
 <!--He is currently a postdoctoral researcher working on static and dynamic